Libya floods sweep away migrants, and their hopes

 But within days, the usual messages started to pop up again: a Syrian man inquiring after wages for a barber in Libyan cities, a woman asking for references for housing for a friend.
 Some comment with tips.
 Others simply write, "don't come."

-(Reporting by Maya Gebeily in Beirut, Abdelhadi Ramahi in Benghazi and Ahmed Elumami in Derna, Editing by William Maclean)
+(Reporting by Maya Gebeily in Beirut, Abdelhadi Ramahi in Benghazi, Ahmed Elumami in Derna, Ahmed Mohamed Hassan in Cairo; editing by William Maclean)

 ((Maya.Gebeily@thomsonreuters.com;))